 The DoD Sexual Assault Prevention and Response Office (SAPRO) serves as the single point of authority for program accountability and oversight to enable military readiness and reduce, with a goal to eliminate, sexual assault from the military.
 The SAPRO website contains helpful information related to sexual assault including fact sheets on:

 - Victim Assistance Overview

 - FY17 Annual Report on Sexual Assault in the Military

 - DoD Plan to Prevent and Respond to Sexual Assault of Military Men

 DoD has multiple ongoing efforts to address the issue of sexual assault and the supports needed for victims as well as those accused of sexual assault, including collaborative work groups across the services and DoD to examine gaps and provide recommendations to improve the health care response, a work group to take action regarding male sexual assault, and several research studies.

-The Psychological Health Center of Excellence (PHCoE) serves as the lead of the Sexual Assault Advisory Group (SAAG) of the Psychological Health Council.
+The Psychological Health Center of Excellence (PHCoE) serves as the lead of the Sexual Assault Advisory Group (SAAG) of the Psychological Health and Readiness Council.
 Established in 2013, this group addresses the issue of sexual assault in the services and in particular, the health care response to sexual assault and sexual harassment.
 PHCoE is the sexual assault expert point of contact for the Defense Health Agency National Capital Region.